Pupil Premium

 Lacrosse was continued as a new sport and continues to be enjoyed by nearly all children.
 We have invested in additional equipment.

 Our core school swimming programme is not funded by the PE and sports funding.
 Governors have funded swimming for 30 weeks a year for selected children.
 In previous years 100% of year six children left being able to achieve at least 25m in swimming in different quality strokes and basic life saving.
-In academic year 2019/20 this was 89% because we had to stop our swimming programme early (March 2020) because of Covid-19 restrictions and in academic year 2020/21 we had no swimming programme because of Covid-19.
-In September 2021 we took all of our year six children swimming, plus some year fives.
-In May 2022 92% of year six can swim to the National Curriculum standard.
-Those year six children who cannot yet will receive lessons until the end of the academic year.
+During academic year 2019/20 this reduced to 89% because we had to stop our swimming programme early (March 2020) because of Covid-19 restrictions.
+During academic year 2020/21 we had no swimming programme because of Covid-19.
+Swimming restarted in September 2021 and we took all of our year six children swimming, plus some year fives.
+By the end of 2021/22, 92% of year six could swim to the National Curriculum standard.
+During 2022/23 we have been able to offer swimming to all children in years three, four, five and six.